-Anna Massie – guitar
+Anna Massie – group work

 Anna plays the guitar in Blazin’ Fiddles but is also excels in fiddle, tenor-banjo and mandolin playing!
 She also plays with a whole host of other folk including Bella Hardy & The Midnight Watch and her duo Mairearad & Anna.
 Winner – Young Traditional Musician of the Year 2003

-Angus Lyon – piano
+Angus Lyon – piano/groupwork